-Ames Laboratory staff members were exposed to a number of radiation sources, including medical X-rays, environmental effluents, radioactive intakes, and external radiation dose.
-Routine chest X-rays are discussed in the previous section and are addressed in more detail in Section 3.
+Ames Laboratory staff members were exposed to a number of radiation sources, including environmental effluents, radioactive intakes, and external radiation dose.

 Environmental effluents from the early Ames Laboratory buildings were unmonitored and uncontrolled.
 Radioactive effluents near these buildings could have exposed workers to unmonitored occupational environmental doses.
 An accidental release of thorium waste materials to the sanitary sewer system occurred in 1951 (Voss 1979).
 This release could have contributed to the occupational environmental dose received by Ames Laboratory workers who were involved in the incident response and is addressed in Section 4.